-Olabode E. Omotoso, from the College of Medicine, University of Ibadan, Research Officer at National Cancer Prevention Programme, Nigeria and Team Leader at Sprout Initiative team, envisioned with providing scholarships and educational advancements to students living with disabilities and those in rural areas.
+Olabode E. Omotoso, from the College of Medicine, University of Ibadan, Research Officer at National Cancer Prevention Programme, Nigeria, and Team Leader at Sprout Initiative team, envisioned providing scholarships and educational advancements to students living with disabilities and those in rural areas.

 What is behind the observed low COVID-19 fatality in Africa?
 What is the state of research communication in Africa?
 Read through Mr. Olabode’s engaging responses on the impact of life expectancy and SARS-Cov-2 genomic variation on COVID-19 transmission and fatality in Africa.

 Olabode Omotoso has always been interested in the homeostasis of man and nature, the balance between the wide arrays of activities within and outside the human body.
 Early enough, he was exposed to the cell as the basic unit of life.
 It was so intriguing for him to view an onion cell, for the first time, using a microscope in his first biology class in high school.
 This ignited his passion to explore the field of Biology thereby facilitating the choice of Biochemistry for undergraduate studies.
 Moreso, it was quite exciting undertaking research in Cancer and Molecular Biology during his MSc program at the prestigious University of Ibadan, Nigeria.

 Olabode Omotoso is currently a Research Officer at National Cancer Prevention Programme, a leading NGO, focused on eradicating cancer in Nigeria via advocating early detection and preventive measures.
 He also leads the Sprout Initiative team envisioned by providing scholarships and educational advancements to students living with disabilities and those in rural areas.
 He believes nothing can stop a man except himself, this has been his driving force and motivation over the years.